sjsrey/ors/ors_address.md

 Inspired by the open source practices seen in the Linux project and Wikipedia, Gowers began the project on his blog with a description of a research problem: namely to develop a proof of the Hales-Jewett Theorem in the realm of combinatorics.
 He also provided links for background materials and rules of engagement designed to encourage peoples' and collaboration.

 The project began on February 1 of 2009, and had its first contribution 7 hours latter from a UBC mathematician.
 Comments quickly followed from a diverse array of individuals spanning the spectrum from an Arizona high school math teacher to a winner of a Fields Medal.
-Shortly after one month from beginning, the project accumulated over 800 contributions representing 170,000 words and by early March the collective effort had generated an elementary proof.
+Within a few weeks of its inception, the project had accumulated over 800 contributions comprising 170,000 words and by early March the collective effort had generated an elementary proof.
 This initial success of the Polymath project has been extended to other math problems, and similar open source collaborative models have been employed in other fields including biology, physics and computer science.
 More broadly, one can point to the popularity of sites such as Stack Exchange,  a community-powered question and answer forum programmers frequent in seeking help on problems, as evidence that this approach scales well.
 These models provide new pathways for pushing the limits of our problem solving abilities.

 ## Open Publishing
-Advances in cyberinfrastructure are having impacts not just on how we *do* science but are likely to shape the ways we *report* science.
+Advances in cyberinfrastructure are having impacts not just on how we *do* science but on how we will  *report* science.
 The traditional vessel of reporting findings has been the regular journal article, which has served us well but, as pointed out above, is showing its age.
 Tapping the possibilities of electronic publication opens up new ways to explore the scientific literature.

 The open publication model also provides an entry point to access the data and methods that underlie an article.
 This lowers the barriers to reproducing reported work by other scientists.
 It is exciting to contemplate the impact that this could have on research in regional science.
 Take the case of the literature on regional convergence  where a number of meta-analyses have attempted a synthesis of what we know about the processes of regional growth [@De-Groot:2005zl].
-These entail an enormous amount of traditional literature review and careful extraction of estimation results from previous studies, the latter then used as inputs in meta-regressions to quantify the relationship between say speed of convergence and aspects of research design employed in the individual studies.
+These entail an enormous amount of traditional literature review and careful extraction of estimation results from previous studies, the latter then being used as inputs in meta-regressions to quantify the relationship between say speed of convergence and aspects of research design employed in the individual studies.

-But consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.That is an entirely different ballgame.
+But, consider a meta-analysis on steroids where what is available to the meta-researcher is not just data in the form of the final estimation results of previous papers, but rather the original data, estimation code and software, and ancillary materials used to generate the reported estimation results.That is an entirely different ballgame.

 Because of our reliance on hard copy journals, too much attention has been placed on documents as the only research artifact - data and software are not part of the scientific corpus.
-Meta-analysis of research areas becomes prohibitively expensive and this severely constrains synthesis of knowledge.
+Meta-analysis of research areas becomes prohibitively expensive, and this severely constrains the synthesis of knowledge.
 All of this leads to major problems of irreproducibility.
 Essentially what is being compromised is: